Robbie Rogers: Columbus Crew

-It took Rogers five months to score his first goal of the 2009 season as Crew started the season without a win in seven games; Rogers eventually netting in a 3–0 win over San Jose Earthquakes at Buck Shaw Stadium on August 9, 2009.
+It took Rogers five months to score his first goal of the 2009 season as Crew started the season without a win in seven games; Rogers eventually netted in a 3–0 win over San Jose Earthquakes at Buck Shaw Stadium on August 9, 2009.
 It was his only goal of the 2009 MLS season, although he did score two goals in two CONCACAF Champions League matches against Puerto Rico Islanders and Deportivo Saprissa respectively.
 During the season, Rogers picked up his second Supporters' Shield title after Crew finished first in the overall standings despite their slow start, finishing a point ahead of second placed Los Angeles Galaxy.
 The club, however, failed to retain their MLS Cup crown following a Conference semi-final defeat to Real Salt Lake, losing 4–2 on aggregate, with Rogers playing in both games.
 He made 31 appearances in all competitions, and scored three goals.

 During the following season, Rogers' fourth at Columbus Crew, he made 34 appearances and scored twice.
 His first goal of the campaign came in a 3–2 win over New England Revolution in May 2010, with Rogers' goal coming in the 91st minute of the match.
 He also netted in a 2–1 win over Colorado Rapids in the MLS Cup Conference semi-final.
 Despite Rogers' goal, eventual champions Rapids would go on to win the tie 5–4 on penalties after extra-time.
 Rogers opened his account for the 2011 season in the club's first game of the season, scoring a late consolation penalty as Crew went down 3–1 to D.C.
 United.
 A month later, in April 2011, he scored the only goal of the game in a 1–0 home victory over Sporting Kansas City at Columbus Crew Stadium.
 It was to be his last goal for the club, in a season where he played 30 times.
 His last game for the club was in a 1–0 defeat to Colorado Rapids in the MLS Cup wildcard game on October 28, 2011.
 During his last season with the club, he led the team in assists and was also awarded the 'Crew Hardest Working Player' award.
 In December 2011, it was announced that Rogers was a free agent after he rejected the offer of a contract extension at Columbus Crew.
 During his five seasons at Crew, he made 138 appearances and scored 17 times.